 The Issuer depends on suppliers for the provision of many of its services and the development of technology.
 Whilst the Issuer depends on suppliers, it remains fully accountable for any risk arising from the actions of suppliers.
-The dependency on suppliers and sub-contracting of outsourced services can introduce concentration risk where the failure of specific suppliers could have an impact on the Issuer's ability to continue to provide material services to its customers.
+The dependency on suppliers and sub-contracting of outsourced services introduces concentration risk where the failure of specific suppliers could have an impact on the Issuer's ability to continue to provide material services to its customers.
 Failure to adequately manage supplier risk could have a material adverse effect on the Issuer's business, results of operations, financial condition and prospects.

-Estimates and judgements relating to critical accounting policies and capital disclosures
+• Estimates and judgements relating to critical accounting policies and regulatory disclosures

 The preparation of financial statements requires the application of accounting policies and judgements to be made in accordance with IFRS.
 Regulatory returns and capital disclosures are prepared in accordance with the relevant capital reporting requirements and also require assumptions and estimates to be made.
-The key areas involving a higher degree of judgement or complexity, or areas where assumptions are significant to the financial statements, include credit impairment charges, taxes, fair value of financial instruments, pensions and post-retirement benefits, and provisions including conduct and legal, competition and regulatory matters.
+The key areas involving a higher degree of judgement or complexity, or areas where assumptions are significant to the financial statements, include credit impairment provisions, taxes, fair value of financial instruments, pensions and post-retirement benefits, and provisions including conduct and legal, competition and regulatory matters (refer to the notes to the audited financial statements for further details).
 There is a risk that if the judgement exercised, or the estimates or assumptions used, subsequently turn out to be incorrect, this could result in material losses to the Issuer, beyond what was anticipated or provided for.
-Further development of accounting standards and capital interpretations could also materially impact the Issuer's results of operations, financial condition and prospects.
+Further development of accounting standards and regulatory interpretations could also materially impact the Issuer's results of operations, financial condition and prospects.

-Tax risk
+• Tax risk

 The Issuer is required to comply with the domestic and international tax laws and practice of all countries in which it has business operations.
 There is a risk that the Issuer could suffer losses due to additional tax charges, other financial costs or reputational damage as a result of failing to comply with such laws and practice, or by failing to manage its tax affairs in an appropriate manner, with much of this risk attributable to the international structure of the Issuer.
-In addition, increasing reporting and disclosure requirements around the world and the digitisation of the administration of tax has potential to increase the Issuer's tax compliance obligations further.
+In addition, increasing tax authority focus on reporting and disclosure requirements around the world and the digitisation of the administration of tax has potential to increase the Issuer's tax compliance obligations further.
+For example, the OECD and G20 Inclusive Framework on Base Erosion and Profit Shifting has announced plans to introduce a global minimum tax from 2023 which, if enacted, will likely increase the Issuer's tax compliance obligations.
+Any systems and process changes associated with complying with these obligations introduce additional operational risk.